Msforensic/jobhunt-ai/README.md

 Generic job tools are built for software engineers applying to 200 companies.
 Senior cybersecurity leaders face a completely different challenge:

-- **Defence-to-private translation gap** — 20 years of IAF SOC leadership doesn't map cleanly to private sector JDs
+- **Defence-to-private translation gap** — 20 years of Defence leadership doesn't map cleanly to private sector JDs
 - **Keyword mismatch** — ATS systems reject resumes that don't mirror the exact JD language
 - **No outreach templates** — Cold messages to CISOs and Big 4 partners require a very different tone than junior job applications
-- **Invisible expertise** — Elsevier Q1 publications and DFIR lab accreditations mean nothing if they're buried on page 2
+- **Invisible expertise** — Elsevier Q1 publications and DFIR lab accreditations mean nothing if they're buried improperly.

 **JobHunt AI solves every one of these problems** — using Claude AI to translate your defence credentials into private sector language, tailor every application, and automate every repetitive communication.